Image from Bernd Helfert

 A service often available in more-civilized areas.
 These services maintain sensor and informant networks geared towards the detection of new singularities, and new interests of high-S factor sentiences.
 For a subscription fee, these services will send warning of potential infringements on the subscribers' areas of interest.
 As an ironic twist, most SAS are SI:>2-driven.

-- Slaved ai - Text by Peter Kisner and M. Alan Kazlev
+- Slaved AI - Text by Peter Kisner, M. Alan Kazlev and Ryan_B

-Generic term for ai constrained to obey sophont or transapient commands (often with certain restrictions on obedience).
+Generic term for AI or Vec constrained to obey sophont or transapient commands (often with certain restrictions on obedience).

 - Smart Packaging - Text by John B